Infineon/mtb-example-psoc4-msclp-csx-touchpad/README.md

    <img src="images/graph_view.png" alt=""/>

-9. The **Touchpad View** tab shows the heat map view; it visualizes the finger movement.
+8. The **Touchpad View** tab shows the heat map view and the finger movement can be visualized on the same.

    **Figure 7.
 Touchpad view of the CAPSENSE&trade; Tuner**

    <img src="images/touchpad-view-tuner.png" alt=""/>

-10. Observe the **Widget/Sensor Parameters** section in the CAPSENSE&trade; Tuner window.
+9. Observe the **Widget/Sensor Parameters** section in the CAPSENSE&trade; Tuner window.
 The compensation CDAC values for each touchpad sensor element calculated by the CAPSENSE&trade; resource is displayed as shown in **Figure 7**.

-11. Verify that the SNR is greater than 5:1 by following the steps given in **Stage 4** starting with **Step 6** in the [Tuning procedure](#tuning-procedure).
+10. Verify that the SNR is greater than 5:1 by following the steps given in **Stage 5** [Tuning procedure](#tuning-procedure).

 The linearity of the position graph, non-reporting of false touches, and no discontinuity in the line drawing indicate a proper tuning.